 Pro Good organization

 Music can be browsed by the usual artist and album, but Rhythmbox also allows for genres which aren't supported by all music players.
+It also has a very useful queue box.

 Pro Offers some skinning options